- Travel Insurance

 Buying travel insurance when booking your trip is the most important thing because it can really can benefit you when it comes to claiming, and especially for now if your holiday is cancelled due to Covid.

 The first step before you leap into the claims process is to read your policy wordings, see what level of cover you have and where you stand in terms of cancellation cover for Covid.
-As standard, our policies offer cancellation protection and when it comes to Covid cancellation cover, it’ll be dependent on the level of cover you have purchased.

 If you look under the ‘Cancellation’ section on your documents, it’ll state exactly what you’re covered for in lots of different cancellation situations and if you have the grounds to make a claim.

 Submit a claim with your travel insurance provider